4644 S. Dr. Martin Luther King, Jr. Drive,

 However, by the early-1930’s, with the Depression on and the opening of the palatial Regal Theatre and Savoy Ballroom just up South Parkway, the audience at the Metropolitan Theatre began to decline rapidly.

-Also, the theater management was growing less and less amenable to pay for the soaring costs of A-list performers and first-run features, which the Regal Theatre and Savoy Theatre’s owners were more than happy to.
-It was taken over by Warner Brother Circuit Manaagement Inc in 1931.
+Also, the theatre management was growing less and less amenable to pay for the soaring costs of A-list performers and first-run features, which the Regal Theatre and Savoy Theatre’s owners were more than happy to.
+It was taken over by Warner Brother Circuit Manaagement Inc. in 1931.

 Still, the Metropolitan Theatre survived, in fact, longer than its rival the Regal Theatre.
-Known in its later years as the Met Theatre, it screened second-run and later exploitation films, before closing in 1979.
+Known in its later years as the Met Theatre, it screened second-run and later exploitation films, before closing around December 1980 or early-1981.

-Despite the pleas of area preservationists, stung by the loss of such landmarks as the Regal Theatre and the Savoy Theatre, who hoped to one day turn the former theater into a community center, the city ordered its demolition in late-1997.
+Despite the pleas of area preservationists, stung by the loss of such landmarks as the Regal Theatre and the Savoy Theatre, who hoped to one day turn the former theatre into a community center, the city ordered its demolition in late-1997.

 Yet one more irreplacable piece of not only African-American, but Chicago history and culture was lost in the name of “progress”.